pflanze/functional-perl/docs/howto.md

   `repl` call right into it and use `:e`, `:b` etc. (see `:?`) to inspect the context and experiment with local function calls.

-* Add `use Chj::Backtrace;` to your program to see errors with stack traces.
+* Use `Chj::Backtrace` in your program to see errors with stack traces.
+Or use `Chj::Trapl` to trap uncatched exceptions into a repl.

 * Disable tail call optimizations to see the history of function calls (TODO: implement a `Sub::Call::Tail` variant that ignores the tail